bajuz/Tumblr-Themes/README.md

 If you have any feedback or suggestions, please feel free to contact.

-Visit bajuz tumblr themes website : <a href="http://bajuz-themes.com">Bajuz Tumblr Themes</a>
+Check my tumblr themes website :
+<a href="http://bajuz-themes.tumblr.com">Bajuz Tumblr Themes</a>